xyjprc/hon/README.md

 The Common Lisp implementation is the initial version used for the Science Advances experiments.
 It is faster than the Python implementation in most cases (can usually finish processing a network in a few seconds).
 For large or very complex data sets, it may require additional arguments for the compiler, since the default heap size in Common Lisp compilers are generally small.

 The Python implementation should yield identical results to the Common Lisp version.
-While it might be slower to execute, being an almost line-by-line conversion from the Pseudocode in the [Xu et al. 2016] paper, it is more readable.
+While it might be slower to execute, it is more readable as it is almost a line-by-line conversion from the Pseudocode in the [Xu et al. 2016] paper.
 It can also scale up for big data without worrying about memory allocation, and can be easily parallelized.

 ## Setting up the environment